dailyherald/first-news-app/README.md

 - push sends to git
 - pull grabs from git
-- origin is the repo
+- origin is github
-- master is the new git branch (in this case, first-news-app at git)
+- master is the main branch (in this case, master is the main)

 =================